15 customer service goals you should achieve in 2026

 14. Improve product expertise

-Your team must stay up to date with your products and services at all times.
-Introduce product updates as soon as possible and prepare them with ample details if a client wants to know more about them.
+Your team must stay up to date on your products and services.
+So share product updates as soon as they land.
+Give agents enough detail for when a client wants to know more.
+Strong product knowledge also helps them upsell or cross-sell later.

 15. Practice their leadership skills